memphis-iis/mofacts/docs/DEPLOYING.md

 Deploying MoFaCTs should be done the same as any other meteor application.
-First you should bundle the application and copy that bundle to the server where you will be deploying:
+First you should bundle the application and copy that bundle to the server where you will be deploying.
+In the past you would do this with the bundle command.
+However, newer versions of Meteor now use the build command:

     $ cd mofacts/mofacts
-    $ meteor bundle mofacts.tar.gz
+    $ meteor build ./build  --architecture os.linux.x86_64
-    $ scp mofacts.tar.gz myuser@optimallearning.org:/var/www/mofacts
+    $ scp build/mofacts.tar.gz myuser@optimallearning.org:/var/www/mofacts

+Some important notes!!!
+The architecture switch is based on the optimal learning server.
+If that should change for some reason, you'll need a different parameter.
+You should also note the main change from bundle command: we no longer specify the bundle name.
+In addition, we must specify a directory.
+We specify `build`, but there's nothing special about the name.
+For convenience, we've added mofacts/build to the main .gitignore file for this project so that you don't automatically add the build folder (and your latest bundle) to the git repo.

 Note that deploy.sh expects the bundle name to be mofacts.tar.gz.
-There is nothing special about the file name, so if you are manually deploying you may use whatever file name you wish.
+Currently this is the name selected by `meteor build`, so there shouldn't be a problem.

 At this point, you could simply log in to the server and let the script take over for you: